-There’s also the incredible but bizarre-looking King Power Mahanakhon Tower.
-It is an ultra modern skyscraper with a spiral of cuboidal surfaces cut into the side of the building, which gives the impression of a crumbling building.
-You can take a glass lift to the 78th floor of the building to visit the outdoor observation deck.
-Complete with glass floors and the illusion of no walls, it’s best avoided if you have a fear of heights!
+I’d recommend taking the glass lift to the 78th floor of the building to visit the outdoor observation deck.
+Complete with glass floors and the illusion of no walls, I’d say it’s best avoided if you have a fear of heights!

 7. Visit the Ghost Tower

-On the topic of unusual buildings, look out for Sathorn Unique Tower.
+On the topic of unusual buildings, I’d suggest looking out for Sathorn Unique Tower.
 Construction of the tower started in 1990 but came to an abrupt halt following the financial crisis.

 You cannot enter the premises, as there is a fence surrounding it.
 This hasn’t stopped many people breaking in over the years for a fantastic photo opportunity.

 8. Husky Café

-If all the creepy crawlies and human remains of previous quirky things to do in Bangkok have got you craving something more wholesome, then you’ll love the True Love Café.
+If all the creepy crawlies and human remains of previous quirky things to do in Bangkok have got you craving something more wholesome (I don’t blame you!), then you’ll love the True Love Café.

 Unfortunately you can’t book, so it’s all done on a first-come-first-served basis.
 While you wait to play with dogs, you can enjoy some delicious drinks and cakes.

 9. Discover Bangkok’s street art

-Unlike other popular South East Asia cities, such as the Georgetown street art in Penang, Bangkok isn’t necessarily known for its street art.
+Unlike other popular South East Asia cities, such as the street art in Georgetown, Penang, Bangkok isn’t necessarily known for its street art.

 Some of the best places to see these urban masterpieces are Soi Charoenkrung 28, 30 & 32, Pathumwan Sky Walk, Song Wat Road, Khlong Saen Saep, San Chao Rong Kueak Alley, and Saphan Taksin BTS Station.